Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 Dropdown fields allow the form designer to define a set of options a form filler must choose from a list.
 This list can be a manually entered set of options or it can read from a REST service.

-The advanced properties for a manual dropdown field allow for a set of options to be entered with a `name` and `id` for each option set.
+The advanced properties for a manual dropdown list allow for a set of options to be entered with a `name` and `id` for each option set.
 Selecting the radio button next to an option will set it as the `empty value`.
 An empty value is taken to mean the field is empty if this option is selected when the form is filled in.

-The advanced properties for a REST dropdown field are:
+The advanced properties for a REST dropdown list are:

 | Property | Description |
 | -------- | ----------- |